-- Passport funding through MCCSS – this is a type of individualized funding provided to the individual and/or their family which can be used according to Passport guidelines for a variety of expenses, including the purchase of Community Connecting and Living Supports from LiveWorkPlay.
-This is known as “fee-for-service” and can also be purchased without Passport (see below).
+- Passport funding through MCCSS – this is a type of individualized funding provided to the individual and/or their family which can be used according to Passport guidelines for a variety of expenses, including the purchase of Community Supports from LiveWorkPlay.
+This is a type of “fee-for-service” and can also be purchased “out-of-pocket” without Passport (see below).
 Our rate is currently $50 per hour and subject to change.
 This is an average fee for the Ottawa area, and includes not only staff wages, but an allocation for all of the associated training, supervision, and infrastructure costs.
-Passport may be combined with DSO placement and/or FFS (see below)
+Passport may be combined with DSO placement and/or FFS (see below).

-- Fee For Service (FFS) paid by the individual and/or their family – this is the same arrangement as Passport (above) but it means that payment is not associated with MCCSS funds, they are coming directly from the individual or family (or another source of funds they might have at their disposal).
-The rate is $50 per hour (subject to change) and FFS may be combined with DSO placement and/or Passport funds.
+- Out-of-pocket fee-for-service (paid by the individual and/or their family) – this is the same arrangement as Passport (above) but it means that payment is not associated with MCCSS funds, the money is coming directly from the individual or family (or another source of funds they might have at their disposal).
+The rate is $50 per hour (subject to change) and may be combined with DSO placement and/or Passport funds.

 As mentioned, DSO placement can take years and there is no certainty as to how long it might take (there is nothing LiveWorkPlay can do about how long it takes, the process is designed to separate service providers from decision-making on the waiting list).
-Qualified individuals will not have to wait as long for Passport funds, but LiveWorkPlay is not always able to accept Passport referrals (or FFS referrals) right away, because our staff are always fully allocated, and unless we experience vacancies (someone who withdraws from support) we need to build up sufficient interest in Passport/FFS to increase our staff size and also to ensure we have the right staff in place to meet the specific needs of those who are waiting.
+Qualified individuals will not have to wait as long for Passport funds, but LiveWorkPlay is not always able to accept Passport referrals or out-of-pocket fee-for-service right away, because our staff are always fully allocated, vacancies are infrequent, and it takes substantial planning to increase our capacity in order to be able to serve additional individuals.

-If you are looking for Community Connecting and Supported Independent Living supports provided by a designated French language service provider, you can contact these agencies directly:
+If you are looking for Community Supports provided by a designated French language service provider, you can contact these agencies directly:

 - L’Association pour l’intégration sociale d’Ottawa